Sonu0103/Portfolio/README.md

 3. Under "Source", select "GitHub Actions"
 4. The workflow will automatically deploy when you push to the main branch

+### Custom Domain

+The project is configured with a custom domain: `www.sonukumarsingh.com.np`

+- The CNAME file is included in the `public/` directory
+- GitHub Pages will automatically use this domain when deployed
+- Make sure your DNS settings point to GitHub Pages

 ### Manual Deployment

 If you want to build and deploy manually: